HBevilacqua/Pi-crossbar/README.md

 ### Step 4:
 - cloud = internet
-- The crossbar router is deployed through Heroku fork from: https://github.com/AndreMiras/crossbar-hello-python-to-heroku.git
+- The crossbar router is deployed through Heroku<br>
+fork from: https://github.com/AndreMiras/crossbar-hello-python-to-heroku.git
-- The flask application (frontend) runs also on Heroku fork from: https://github.com/AndreMiras/flask-autobahn-to-heroku.git
+- The flask application (frontend) runs also on Heroku<br>
+fork from: https://github.com/AndreMiras/flask-autobahn-to-heroku.git
 - The backend runs on the raspberry pi to drive the LED
 - the web browser runs on my mobile phone